Story

 Take Out: Radium Recreation Site

-Slightly more difficult, the Radium to Rancho del Rio rafting route is also well-suited for beginner-intermediate rafters.
-Put in at the Radium Recreation Site and travel downstream for five miles.
-Rafters will pass through Red Gorge Canyon and eventually reach Rancho del Rio at the end of this three-hour trip.
+Slightly more difficult, the Radium to Rancho del Rio rafting route is also well-suited for beginner-to-intermediate rafters.
+Put in at the Radium Recreation Site and travel downstream for 5 miles.
+Boaters will pass through Red Gorge Canyon and eventually reach Rancho del Rio at the end of this approximately three-hour rafting trip.

 Put In: Radium Recreation Site